DataDog/documentation/content/en/observability_pipelines/reference/datadog_archives.md

 ## Overview

 The Observability Pipelines Datadog Archives destination formats logs into a Datadog-rehydratable format and then routes it to [Log Archives][1].
 These logs are not ingested into Datadog, but are routed directly to the archive.
-You can then rehydrate the archive in Datadog when you need to analyze and investigate them. `datadog_archives` is available for OP Worker version 1.5 and later.
+You can then rehydrate the archive in Datadog when you need to analyze and investigate them. `datadog_archives` is available for Observability Pipelines (OP) Worker version 1.5 and later.

 ## Configure a Log Archive